 · Physicians in "Frontier States" (N.D., Mont., Wyo., S.D., Utah) receive higher Medicare payments

-· Prohibition on Medicare payments to new physician
+· Prohibition on Medicare payments to new physician-owned hospitals

 · Seniors prohibited from purchasing power wheelchairs unless they first rent for 13 months